greenhousecode/create-meh-app/README.md

 - `start:<dagName>` script in `package.json` (the Airflow pod will call `yarn start:<dagName>`)
 - `deploy_dags` stage in `.gitlab-ci.yml`.
 This will automatically deploy any `*.py` files present in `/dags` (when pushing to `master`)

-### `postinstall` npm hook
+### `yarn prefill-env`

-When installing pre-existing projects generated with Create MEH App, it'll try to read out `process.env.GITLAB_PERSONAL_ACCESS_TOKEN`.
+This will try to read out `process.env.GITLAB_PERSONAL_ACCESS_TOKEN`.
 If it succeeds, it'll authenticate through `kubectl` and retrieve any project-related secrets.
 These secrets will then be converted to `.env.<stage>` files and placed in your project root folder.

 Any changed `.env.<stage>` files will be applied back though `kubectl` whenever you push to their corresponding git branches (see [pre-push git hook](#pre-push-git-hook) below).